facebookresearch/Mephisto/docs/quickstart.md

 $ docker run mephisto
 Mephisto seems to be set up correctly.

-# You can pass in shell commands as well and bind ports, e.g. to run
+# You can also bind ports and pass in shell commands, e.g. to run
 # a task directly from the container
 $ docker run -p 3000:3000 mephisto bash -c 'cd mephisto/examples/simple_static_task && python static_test_script.py